awvalenti/zssn/docs/notes.md

 - The name Survivor seems to be a misfit for one situation.
 Person might be a better name.
 At any time, a person may become a zombie, and will still be a person.
 But zombies shouldn't be considered survivors.

+- Resource and Item are two names for the same concept.
+  I decided to use Item since the word resource might get confused with REST resource.

 - Infected and contamined seem to be the same concept.
   However, some points of the specification suggest